Psalm 102 – Afflicted, But Full of Trust

 i.
 “Did He make all things?
 Then He can unmake them, and be Himself evermore the same.”
 (Meyer)

 d.
-You will change them: God has complete power over creation, including the power to change them as He pleases.
+You will change them: God has complete power over creation, including the power to change the heavens as He pleases.
 Yet He Himself is unchanging (You are the same) and eternal (Your years will have no end).

 i.
 “Amidst the changes and chances of this mortal life, one topic of consolation will ever remain, namely, the eternity and immutability of God our Saviour, of him who was, and is, and is to come.”
 (Horne)

 i.
 This is a remarkable declaration of trust in God’s promise to make all things right and good, if not in the present day, then in days to come.
-It shows a wonderful progression in Psalm 102.
+It shows a wonderful progression in this psalm.

-· He began with honest declaration of his own misery.
+· He began with an honest declaration of his own misery.

 · Then he looked outside himself to his community.